immich-app/immich/docs/docs/contribution-guidelines.md

 All the services will be started with hot-reloading enabled for a quick feedback loop.

+You can access the web from `http://your-machine-ip:2283` or `http://localhost:2283` and access the server from the mobile app at `http://your-machine-ip:2283/api`

 ### Mobile app

 The mobile app `(/mobile)` will required Flutter toolchain to be installed on your system.